Europe clears Dow-DuPont merger

 The EC says its goal is to ensure price competition, product choice, and future innovation in pesticide products.
 “Pesticides are products that matter—to farmers, consumers, and the environment.
 We need effective competition in this sector so companies are pushed to develop products that are ever safer for people and better for the environment,” says Margrethe Vestager, the EC commissioner in charge of competition policy.

-The commission also flagged the two firms’ overlapping businesses in copolymers for packaging applications.
+The commission also flagged Dow’s and DuPont’s overlapping businesses in copolymers for packaging applications.
 Anticipating this objection, Dow already agreed to sell its Primacor ethylene acrylic acid copolymers business to South Korea’s SK Global Chemical.

 After the divestments, the merged company will retain strong crop protection assets, Dow and DuPont contend.
 The firms maintain their estimate of $3 billion in annual operating savings from the merger and $1 billion in additional sales growth.